 If a borrower, a key principal or a payment guarantor becomes involved in a bankruptcy proceeding, the bankruptcy court may order the sale of a mortgaged property even though the related mortgage loan is not in default.
 If the mortgaged property is ordered to be sold, the bankruptcy court may refuse to order payment of the prepayment premium required under the terms of the mortgage note.
 In that case, we may not collect the full prepayment premium, or we may collect only a portion of the prepayment premium pursuant to an agreement with the creditors' committee.
+In these circumstances, we will pass through to certificateholders their share of the prepayment premium only to the extent that the premium is actually collected by us and that a portion of the collected premium remains after we have deducted our full share.

 Voluntary Prepayments.
-A borrower obligated on a mortgage loan in the pool may voluntarily prepay the loan in full at any time following the applicable prepayment lockout term.
-Each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily during the prepayment period term that is disclosed on Annex A. See "PREPAYMENT OF A MORTGAGE LOAN-Voluntary Prepayment-Prepayment Premiums" for additional information concerning prepayment premiums.
-If a mortgage loan in the pool is prepaid in full for any reason, its stated principal balance, together with accrued interest, will be distributed to certificateholders.
+A borrower obligated on a mortgage loan in the pool may voluntarily prepay the loan in full at any time.
+Each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily during the prepayment period term that is disclosed on Annex A. See "PREPAYMENT OF A MORTGAGE LOAN-Voluntary Prepayment" for additional information concerning prepayment premiums.
+If a mortgage loan in the pool is prepaid in full for any reason, its stated principal balance, together with accrued interest, will be distributed to certificateholders, along with the certificateholders' share, if any, of prepayment premiums that are actually collected.
 If the pool contains only one mortgage loan, a prepayment of the loan will cause the pool to be terminated and the proceeds to be passed through to certificateholders.
 See "PREPAYMENT OF A MORTGAGE LOAN-Voluntary Prepayment" for additional information.